PREFIX determines where the port will be

 Make sure the application is not installing things in

-instead of
+/usr/local instead of

-.
+PREFIX.
 A quick test for such hard-coded

 paths is:

-make clean; make package PREFIX=/var/tmp/`make -V PORTNAME`
+%make clean; make package PREFIX=/var/tmp/`make -V PORTNAME`

 If anything is installed outside of

-, the package creation process will
+PREFIX, the package creation process will

 complain that it cannot find the files.